benfiola/single-player-tarkov/README.md

 ## Usage

 Docker images are hosted on the [Docker hub](https://hub.docker.com/r/benfiola/single-player-tarkov).
-Currently, images are tagged with the following format: `<entrypoint version>-spt<spt version>`.
+Currently, images are tagged with the entrypoint version.

-Use the latest docker image with: `docker.io/benfiola/single-player-tarkov:latest-spt3.10.5`.
+Use the latest docker image with: `docker.io/benfiola/single-player-tarkov:latest`.

 ## Environment Variables